- If your headphones are not working in Windows 11, don't hesitate to check your sound card drivers.

 To completely eliminate the possibility of causing even more issues, a simpler way to deal with this problem is to use specialized software such as DriverFix.

 2. Ensure that the headphones are connected properly

 - Bluetooth headphones

-- Click on the network, sound, and power tool next to your Windows 11 clock. (yeah, we thought the grouping is weird as well)
+- Click on the Network and sound icon next to your clock.

 - Activate the Bluetooth option.